cOdeShagHennessy/microchasm/microstack/README.md

-Definition of centralized information for microservice collaboration topology
+Centralized information stores for microservice collaboration topology
 =============================================================================
 Define stack topology of microservices architecture for message queueing exchanges, queues, etc. in terms of a collection of nanostacks.